sartography/SpiffWorkflow/doc/index.rst

 - Map those patterns into workflow elements that are easy to understand by a user in a workflow GUI editor.
 - Provide a clean Python API.

-You can find a list of supported workflow patterns in :ref:`features`.
+You can find a list of supported workflow patterns in :ref:`patterns`.

 License